elliottwuTW/expense-tracker-aws-ebs/README.md

 - logout accounts
 - see the duration of records by month
 - create a new expense/income record
-- browse the records by filtering record type, time, category, or the way of sorting
+- browse the records by filtering record type, time, category
 - update a specific record
 - delete a specific record
 - see the balance by month